-For information about the College Placement Test, calll 503-491-7678.
+For information about the College Placement Test, call 503-491-7678.
 There is no charge.
 The test is administered by computer, takes about an hour, and you'll know your results immediately.

-- Select one of the four options: Broadcasting, Graphic Design, Photography or Video, then register for ONE course:
+- Select one of these four options: Broadcasting, Graphic Design, Photography or Video:

 Because businesses increasingly require content creators from each discipline to work in collaboration, Integrated Media offers courses in which students from different options work in teams on projects requiring varying areas of specialization.
 Students work across traditional boundaries, achieving fluency in multiple design settings and applications.
 They learn to conceptualize, plan, build and promote products/projects in digital media that incorporate sound, video, photography, lighting, acting, script writing, animation and design.